SEI-ATL-3-8/time-complexity/README.md

 For long multiplication, the second problem (which has double the input size) will _not_ take double the time.
 It will take more!
 (We will figure out exactly how much more soon) But for now, our first big revelation is that not all processes have the property that double the work == double the time.
 And this is the core question of figuring out time complexity: if we double (or triple, or etc) the work, how does it affect the time it takes to do it.

 ### Constant time
 For some tasks, the amount of work does not impact the time it takes to finish at all.
 We call this a _constant time complexity_.
 It's notated as O(1).
-The fact that there's no variable in the parentheses means that even when the workload varies, the time does not.
+The fact that there's no variable in the parentheses means that even when the workload varies, the time does not.</br>
 ![constant time](./assets/constant_time.jpg)

 An example of a constant-time operation is accessing an element in an array.